gitlabhq/gitlab-runner/docs/executors/kubernetes/index.md

       patch_type = "strategic"
 ```

-#### Create a PVC for each build job by modifying the Pod Spec
+#### Create a `PVC` for each build job by modifying the Pod Spec

 To create a [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for each build job make sure to check out how to enable
 the [Pod Spec functionality](#overwrite-generated-pod-specifications).

-Kubernetes allows to create an ephemeral [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) attached to the lifecycle of a Pod.
+Kubernetes allows you to create an ephemeral [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) attached to a pod's lifecycle.
-This will work if [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) is enabled on your Kubernetes cluster allowing
+This approach works if [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) is enabled on your Kubernetes cluster.
-each `PVC` to request a new [Volume](https://kubernetes.io/docs/concepts/storage/volumes/), the volume too will be tied to the lifetime of the Pod.
+Each `PVC` can request a new [Volume](https://kubernetes.io/docs/concepts/storage/volumes/).
+The volume is also tied to the pod's lifecycle.

 After [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) is enabled, the `config.toml` can be modified as follows to create an
 ephemeral `PVC`: